Mission to Zyxx: Star Trek

+The two-part season 5 episode "The Pest of Both Worlds" is a direct homage to the two-part Star Trek: The Next Generation episode The Best of Both Worlds, noted for its cliffhanger episode.
+The episode also features the K'hekk, a hive-mind species which assimilates other species into its collective, similar to the Borg.
+The K'hekk invade the Synergy in a manner akin to Star Trek: First Contact.

+The Season 5 episode "A Little Ditty 'Bout Jakk and Shain'An" loosely spoofs the Next Generation episode "Darmok".

 Reception

 In their Culture section, Newsweek covered the production of the first series.
 Air & Space Magazine interviewed the cast after the first season.
 Vulture, an entertainment news website, listed Mission to Zyxx as one of "100 Great Podcasts Worth Listening to."
 The podcast was also number one on a Salon list of unpredictable improv podcasts.

 Charles Pulliam-Moore of Gizmodo praised the show, calling it "the best scifi podcast you're probably not listening to...yet," and "proof that [podcasts have] still so much untapped potential, particularly for fictional work."
 He later reviewed Season 3, which he called "bolder" and "taking the piss out of Star Wars in the freshest way."

 As of November 2019, the podcast website Podbay shows Mission to Zyxx has an average audience review of 4.8 out of 5 based on 2325 reviews.

 Nick Douglas of LifeHacker wrote "Mission to Zyxx might be the best podcast.
-This science fiction comedy—a mix of Star Trek, Star Wars, and The Hitchhiker’s Guide to the Galaxy—that leans on original jokes instead of references, is definitely the best of the current wave of fictional podcasts, partly because of its unique process."
+This science fiction comedy—a mix of Star Trek, Star Wars, and The Hitchhiker's Guide to the Galaxy—that leans on original jokes instead of references, is definitely the best of the current wave of fictional podcasts, partly because of its unique process."
 Douglas featured the podcast's cast on the How I Work series, which "asks heroes, experts, and all-around productive people to share their shortcuts, workspaces, routines, and more."